📊 The data:

-📊 The data: We surveyed local agents and found that the average real estate commission in Wisconsin is 5.93%, which is higher than the national average of 5.49%.
+Our December 2023 survey of local agents found that the average real estate commission in Wisconsin is 5.15%, which is less than the national average of 5.49%.
 Calculate your estimated commission in Wisconsin.

 There are usually two real estate agents involved in the real estate transactions of a home sale:

 - The seller's agent (also called the listing agent), who represents the home seller

 - The buyer's agent, who represents the person buying the home